greenelab/deep-review/sections/06_discussion.md

 k-means based methods.

-Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they are aimed to learn joint probability distribution from inputs.
-However, it is difficult task that requires specialized algorithms for training and sampling.
-While it is possible to fine-tune these models for discriminatory tasks, they are typically outperformed by commonly used convolutional neural networks (CNN) trained with backpropagation.
+Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they are aimed to learn a joint probability distribution from inputs.
+They can be pre-trained in unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
+When labels are available, convolutional neural networks (CNN) are ubiquitously used, since they can be trained end-to-end with backpropagation and demonstrate state-of-the-art performance in many discriminative tasks [@tag:Angermueller2016_dl_review].
 Multimodal learning with CNNs is usually implemented as a collection of individual networks, in which each learns representations from single data type.
 These individual representations are further concatenated before or within fully-connected layers.
 FIDDLE [@tag:Eser2016_fiddle] is an example of multimodal CNNs that represents an ensemble of individual networks that take as inputs a number of genomic datasets, including NET-seq, MNase-seq, ChIP-seq, RNA-seq, and raw DNA sequence to predict Transcription Start Site-seq (TSS-seq) outputs.
 The combined model radically improves performance over separately trained datatype-specific networks, suggesting that it learns the synergistic relationship between datasets.

 Despite demonstrated improvements, transfer learning approaches also pose a number of challenges.
 As mentioned above, there are no theoretically sound